RoySRC/PyThreadPool/README.md

 # PyThreadPool
-A thread pool implementation in python
+A thread pool implementation in python.

 # Usage Example
 ```python